rylanharper/BELRAD/README.md

 sanity init

 # Select project to use: Create new project
-# Your project name: Whatever you like!
+# Your project name: Storefront (Or whatever you want)
 # Use the default dataset configuration?
 Y
 ```